How is testicular cancer diagnosed?

 An ultrasound is often the first test done if the doctor thinks you might have testicular cancer.

 This test uses sound waves to produce images of internal organs.
 A transducer (wand-like instrument) gives off sound waves and picks up the echoes as they bounce off the organs.
-A computer processes the pattern of echoes to create an image on a monitor.
+A computer creates an image on a monitor from the pattern of the echoes.

 The pattern of echoes can be used to distinguish certain benign conditions (like hydrocele or varicocele), from a solid tumor that could be a cancer.
 If the lump is solid, then it’s more likely to be a cancer, so the doctor will recommend further tests or even surgery to remove the testicle.